daranzolin/OLDdaranzolin.github.io/_posts/2017-04-27-nomination-mining.markdown

 Now the show begins.
 Below I: (1) build the `nominations_df` data frame; (2) calculate the number of nominations per employee, (3) unnest the words; (4) total the words, positive words, and calculate the positive word ratio and nomination score; and (5) order the data frame by nomination score.
-When this runs, we'll see our winner!
+When this runs, I'll see our winner!